+(2021/22)

+Previously 87.6%

-(2021/22) Previously 87.6% (2018/19 & 2019/20)
+(2018/19 & 2019/20)

+Source: National Survey for Wales

 The following National Survey for Wales shows:

 General Health Good or Very Good

 • 68.6% of Carmarthenshire participants said their general health is Good or Very Good, this has reduced slightly from 69.7% in the previous year, but comparatively we have remained in 18th position in Wales.
 We continue to work with partners such as Public Health via the Public Services Board to promote a healthy environment for Carmarthenshire residents, including exercise, nutrition and cleaner air.